paga16-hash/anonymous-shard/doc/website/docs/report/implementation/implementation.md

 **[Docker](https://www.docker.com/)** is a containerization platform that allows applications to run in isolated environments, ensuring consistency across different systems.
 It enables the packaging of software and its dependencies into lightweight containers, making deployment more efficient and reproducible.
 In this system, Docker is used to encapsulate various components, ensuring that they run in a controlled and consistent manner across different machines.
 The choice of Docker was made to simplify deployment, enhance portability, and manage dependencies efficiently.

 In this particular system, the exploitation of Docker *Volumes* brings the possibility to store the data outside the container, ensuring data persistence even for a consumer that wants to submit tasks always using different Hidden Service onion addresses.
 This is possible because the system is configured to store the hidden service private key in a volume that is shared with the container.
-For more explanations about job unit submissions, refer to the Data Flow Analysis Figure~\ref{fig:task-submission-flow}, while for the specific containerization process, where this feature is exploited, continue to the Deployment Chapter~\ref{sec:deployment}.
+For more explanations about job unit submissions, refer to the Data Flow Analysis Figure, while for the specific containerization process, where this feature is exploited, continue to the Deployment Chapter.

 ### Transport Layer